heartherumble/django-tinymce/docs/installation.rst

 project.

-.. _prerequisites:

 Prerequisites
 -------------

 The tinymce application requires Django_ version 1.0 or higher.
-You will also need TinyMCE_ version 3.0.1 or higher and a `language pack`_ for *every language* you enabled in ``settings.LANGUAGES``.
-If you use the filebrowser_ application in your project, the tinymce application can use it as a browser when including media.
+You will also need TinyMCE_ version 3.0 or higher and optionally a `language pack`_ for your projects languages.
+If you use the `django-filebrowser`_ application in your project, the tinymce application can use it as a browser when including media.

 If you want to use the `spellchecker plugin`_ using the supplied view (no PHP needed) you must install the `PyEnchant`_ package and dictionaries for your